CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-7.md

 ### Generate API Key

-1. Now log in to [nvidia](https://ngc.nvidia.com/signin) account using your credentials to proceed.
+1. Now, log in to your [Nvidia](https://ngc.nvidia.com/signin) account using your credentials to proceed.

 1. Enter your **Email address (1)** and click on **Continue (2)**.